EitharIsmail/EitharIsmail/README.md

 My background spans data analysis, business intelligence, and customer insights — and I'm now bridging that experience into the world of deep learning, computer vision, and neural networks.

-"I learn by building.
-From SQL dashboards to neural nets from scratch — I make things to understand them."

 ---

 ## 🎯 Currently Learning @ SAIR